B0ney/xmodits/README.md

 **XMODITS**

-Dump samples from popular tracker formats!
+A tool to dump samples from popular tracker formats.

 ## Supported Formats: